-Capturing Signal Variance.
-Following the proposal in [4], we use euclidean distances to capture the difference between two vectors in the feature space.
-Capturing this difference is important because it is a metric for the signal variance, which provides insights on the limitations of the localization system.
+Capturing the Signal Variance.
+Given that localization errors are caused by signal variances, it is important to use a metric that captures signal variability.
+Following the proposal in [4], we use euclidean distances to capture the signal difference between two vectors in the feature space.
+As we will observe later, this metric will allow us to gain deeper insights on the limitations of the localization system.